My Own Postpartum Plan

 I've listed what I'm choosing to spend my money on in order of what I consider most important and valuable, there are a few more luxurious items at the end so you can avoid them if you are tight for cash.
-Here is the break down.
+Here is the breakdown.

 I'm not getting a postnatal doula - shock horror!
-Instead I'm inviting a range of people offering a variety of postpartum services that basically add up to the same thing.
+Instead, I'm inviting a range of people offering a variety of postpartum services that basically add up to the same thing.
 If you find a doula offering the services you want this is really your best option.
-I personally like the idea of not having all my eggs in one basket and don't specifically need postpartum support in the way a first time mum does.
+I personally like the idea of not having all my eggs in one basket and don't specifically need postpartum support in the way a first-time mum does.

 Courtney is a good friend and student of mine.
 She cooks amazing Ayurvedic food and has cooked for my family and catered for my business events before.
 She cooks with so much love and uses organic and ethical ingredients where possible.

 I'll be spending $960 on meals and snacks over the first six weeks.
-This works out at around $20 a day, which is a lot less than what it would cost for cheap and greasy take away.
+This works out at around $20 a day, which is a lot less than what it would cost for cheap and greasy takeaway.

 I already have a cleaner come once a week to do my floors and bathrooms and we joke that she has saved our marriage and sanity!

-Specifically for postpartum I will be adding more of a housekeeper type service - a lovely woman will be coming twice a week for 3 hours each to do dishes, laundry and other more regular cleaning jobs.
+Specifically for postpartum, I will be adding more of a housekeeper type service - a lovely woman will be coming twice a week for 3 hours each to do dishes, laundry and other more regular cleaning jobs.
 She is also great with kids so she can play with my older kids when I'm breastfeeding or cuddle my baby when I need to shower.

 She costs $150 a week and she started coming at 37 weeks pregnant so she knows her way around and my kids are comfortable with her, and so I can switch off and start to focus on the birth and becoming a mother again.
-I will also probably keep her on for a lot longer than 6 weeks afterwards but for the purpose of adding up numbers I'll just count the first six weeks.
+I will also probably keep her on for a lot longer than 6 weeks afterwards but for the purpose of adding up numbers, I'll just count the first six weeks.

 What you or I consider essential may differ and you obviously need to find what's right for you.
 I feel that massage is one of the most valuable services I offer my clients.
-I have regular massage at the best of times and so it makes sense to use this to support me through my transition to motherhood.
-My husband loves massage too so I'll be booking an extra one for him too!
+I have a regular massage at the best of times and so it makes sense to use this to support me through my transition to motherhood.
+My husband loves a massage too so I'll be booking an extra one for him too!

 Narelle does the most AMAZING Ayurvedic massage for us and she comes to our home because I have my own massage table.